Generative Multiple-purpose Sampler for Weighted M-estimation: Quantile Regression Inference at Various Quantile Levels

 where $\mathbb{E}_{\mathbf{w},\eta}$ is the expectation operator on $\bw$ and $\eta$, assuming that $\eta$ follows some distribution $\mathbb{P}_\eta$ whose support is (0,1) and independent with $\bw$.
-A default choice is that adding random noises to the candidate set of quantile levels, and $\bw$ follows the probability law in \eqref{eq:sub_assign}.
+A default choice is to add random noises to the candidate set of quantile levels, and let $\bw$ follow the probability law in \eqref{eq:sub_assign}.

-To demonstrate the effectiveness of this procedure, we test the method on a simulation example considered in \cite{feng2011wild}.
-The data set is generated from the model